publishpress/PublishPress-Authors/readme.txt

 [Click here to see how to customize author boxes](https://publishpress.com/knowledge-base/customize-author-boxes/).

-## Multiple Authors ##

-With PublishPress Authors, you can set multiple authors for each post.
-When you write a post, you’ll see a box in the right sidebar.
-Here you can choose from all the users on your site, and assign them as coauthors.

 On the frontend of your site.
 PublishPress Authors gives you several different options to display the authors’ box:

 * Replacing the default author display.